Thanoos/go-ethereum/cmd/faucet/README.md

 # Faucet

-The `faucet` is a simplistic web application with the goal of distributing small amounts of Ether in private and test networks.
+The `faucet` is a simplistic web application with the goal of distributing small amounts of AC in private and test networks.

 Users need to post their Ethereum addresses to fund in a Twitter status update or public Facebook post and share the link to the faucet.
-The faucet will in turn deduplicate user requests and send the Ether.
-After a funding round, the faucet prevents the same user from requesting again for a pre-configured amount of time, proportional to the amount of Ether requested.
+The faucet will in turn deduplicate user requests and send the AC.
+After a funding round, the faucet prevents the same user from requesting again for a pre-configured amount of time, proportional to the amount of AC requested.

 ## Operation